anthonysalvato3/anthonysalvato3.github.io/drafts/glucose-measurements-and-why-they-matter.markdown

 This test measures a long-term average of blood glucose.
 Hemoglobin is a protein present in red blood cells, and the percentage given by this test represents how much of that hemoglobin has glucose attached to it.
 Hemoglobin in red blood cells is continuously exposed to glucose in the bloodstream, so higher blood glucose concentrations increase the likelihood of glycation (glucose binding to hemoglobin).
 Because red blood cells have an average lifespan of three months, the hemoglobin A1C test reflects the percentage of glycated hemoglobin over that time.
 The Mayo Clinic considers an HbA1c above 6.5% to be diabetic, between 5.7% and 6.4% to be prediabetic, and below 5.7% to be normal.
 My most recent HbA1c was 5.2%.
 However, lower does not necessarily mean better; HbA1c is primarily a tool to help identify one's current state of metabolic health, rather than a marker to keep as low as possible in the healthy range.

-While HbA1c covers the pitfall of a fasting blood glucose measurement being an instantaneous measurement rather than an average, it's still a lagging indicator of metabolic problems for one simple reason: hyperinsulemia precedes hyperglycemia.
+While HbA1c covers the pitfall of a fasting blood glucose measurement being an instantaneous measurement rather than an average, it's still a lagging indicator of metabolic problems for one simple reason: hyperinsulinemia precedes hyperglycemia.
 In other words, in earlier stages of metabolic disease, more insulin is needed to transport glucose out of the blood, but blood glucose measurements can still remain normal.

+#### Oral Glucose Tolerance Test (OGTT)

+Recommended in [Peter Attia's book](https://peterattiamd.com/outlive/), the OGTT requires an 8-hour fast as usual, followed by drinking a syrupy glucose solution.
+Blood samples are taken at consistent time intervals, and then the measurements of insulin and glucose in those samples are graphed over the next few hours.
+It's among the most accurate ways to assess the body's ability to respond to a carbohydrate load, thus painting a clear picture of metabolic health.
+The major downside is the test takes about three hours to complete.